 Medical Provider Network (MPN)

-A Medical Provider Network is a group of health care providers approved to treat injured workers by the California Department of Workers’ Compensation.
-Medical Provider Networks include doctors specializing in general areas of medical care as well as those specializing in work-related injuries.
-A Sacramento workers’ compensation attorney can help you understand what the Medical Provider Network’s access standards are, exceptions to being a part of a Medical Provider Network, and what to do if your Medical Provider Network is in violation of the California Code of Regulations.
+A Medical Provider Network is a group of healthcare providers approved to treat injured workers by the California Department of Workers’ Compensation.
+Medical Provider Networks include doctors specializing in general areas of medical care and those specializing in work-related injuries.
+A Sacramento workers’ compensation attorney can help you understand the Medical Provider Network’s access standards, exceptions to being a part of a Medical Provider Network, and what to do if your Medical Provider Network violates the California Code of Regulations.
 For more information on Medical Provider Networks, contact the Sacramento Workers’ Compensation Attorneys, P.C. now so we can help you understand how it will affect your work-related injury.

 Medical Provider Networks follow specific access standards.
-According to the California Code of Regulations, Title 8 Section 9767.5, a Medical Provider Network must have at least three primary treating physicians and a hospital with a 30-minute drive or 15 miles of every covered employee’s residence or workplace.
-Additionally, the Medical Provider Network must have physicians who specialize in work-related injuries within a 60-minute drive or 30 miles of every covered employee’s residence or workplace.
+According to the California Code of Regulations, Title 8 Section 9767.5, a Medical Provider Network must have at least three primary treating physicians and a hospital within a 30-minute drive or 15 miles of every covered employee’s residence or workplace.
+Additionally, the Medical Provider Network must have physicians specializing in work-related injuries within a 60-minute drive or 30 miles of every covered employee’s home or workplace.

 - The employee pre-designated a doctor before the injury occurred